Visit the museum

 Tours with your own guide: Groups with their own guide are welcome as long as you send a mail to NK8N@kk.dk at least a week before your visit.
-We recommend avoiding bury Wednesdays at the museum.
+We recommend not to plan any group visits at the museum on Wednesdays.

 Book a Private Guided Tour

-But you can also book a private guided tour for up to 25 people.
+You can book a private guided tour for up to 9 people.
 A guided tour usually lasts an hour.

 Book a private group tour by writing to NK8N@kk.dk

-Weekday guided tours in English: 975 DKK + museum entry.
+Weekday guided tours in English except on Wednesdays: 975 DKK + museum entry.

 Paul Fischer - Copenhagen in the Best Possible Light

 See the special exhibition on Paul Fischer (1860-1934), Copenhagen's prime painter who had his breakthrough with his paintings of life in the city and portrayals of elegant women, proud fishwives and noble guardsmen - often against the backdrop of Copenhagen's most famous buildings.
 Whatever the weather, Paul Fischer's love of Copenhagen shines through.
 The exhibition includes rarely exhibited paintings, as well as the productive artist's poster designs, postcards and photographs.
 Paul Fischer used his camera as a sketchbook, and by the time of his death had an archive over 5,000 photos, a wide selection of which are in the exhibition. see the metropolis of Copenhagen through Fischer's soft lens.